vecorel/specification/geojson/README.md

 [foreign members](https://datatracker.ietf.org/doc/html/rfc7946#section-6.1).
 The individual features shall not contain any properties that are stored at the collection-level.
 Validation must ensure that the collection-level properties are taken into account.
+The de-duplication means that the individual features may not be valid without prior hydration (i.e. moving the collection-level properties back into the Feature properties).

 The following properties in Features can't be collection-level properties: